sy2002/QNICE-FPGA/doc/best-practices.md

 * Programming ISRs in C: It is very important that your ISR is decorated not only with `__interrupt` but also with `__norbank` because you want to avoid using `INCRB` and `DECRB` in ISRs.
 C will use the stack instead.
-* You can trust that `SYSCALL` "operating system" functions safe for ISRs.
+* You can trust that `SYSCALL` "operating system" functions are safe for ISRs.
 * Sample ISR stub:
   ```
   MY_ISR      MOVE 0xF000, SR